Wilfred Burchett: ASIO

-Yuri Krotkov and Jack Kane
+Australian defamation action

-Burchett first met Yuri Krotkov in Berlin after the second world war and they met again when Burchett moved to Moscow in 1957.
+Burchett first met Yuri Krotkov in Berlin after the Second World War and they met again when Burchett moved to Moscow in 1957.
 Krotkov defected to Britain in the early 1960s.
 He had been a low-ranking KGB agent who the British passed on to the Americans.
 In November 1969, Krotkov testified before the US Senate Subcommittee on Internal Security that Burchett had been his agent when he worked as a KGB controller.
 Others he named as agents and contacts included, implausibly, Jean-Paul Sartre and John Kenneth Galbraith.
 He claimed that Burchett had proposed a "special relationship" with the Soviets at their first meeting in Berlin in 1947.
 Krotkov also said that Burchett had worked as an agent for both Vietnam and China and was a secret member of the Communist Party of Australia.

 In September 1971, Democratic Labour Party leader Vince Gair accused Burchett, in the Senate, of being a KGB operative and tabled Krotkov's testimony.
 In November 1971, the DLP published details of Gair's speech in its pamphlet, Focus.
 In February 1973 Burchett filed a one-million-dollar libel suit against DLP senator Jack Kane, who was Focus's publisher.
 In preparing his case, Kane received support from The Herald and Weekly Times, Philip Jones and Robert Menzies.
 Australia's military chiefs-of-staff appeared as witnesses for Kane.
 ASIO provided the names of Australian POWs whom Burchett had met in Korea and Kane put thirty of these on the stand.
 The former prisoners testified that Burchett had used threatening and insulting language against them and in some cases had been involved in their interrogations.
 North Vietnamese defectors, Bui Cong Tuong and To Ming Trung, also testified at the trial, claiming that Burchett was so highly regarded in Hanoi he was known as "Comrade Soldier", a title he shared only with Lenin and Ho Chi Minh.

 The jury found Burchett had been defamed, but considered the Focus article a fair report of the 1971 Senate speech by Gair and therefore protected by parliamentary privilege.
 Costs were awarded against Burchett.
 Burchett appealed and lost.
 In their 1976 judgement, the appeal court judges found that Kane's article was not a fair report of the Senate speech.
 The jury's verdict, however, they concluded, arose out of the failure of Burchett's lawyer to argue his client's case and was not an error of the court.
 It was also impractical to recall the international witnesses for a retrial.

 Historian Gavan McCormack has said in Burchett's defence that his only dealings with Australian POWs were "trivial incidents" in which he "helped" them.
 With regard to other POWs, McCormack stated that their allegations were at variance with earlier statements which either explicitly cleared Burchett or blamed someone else.

 For his part, Tibor Méray alleged that Burchett was an undercover party member but not a KGB agent.